eag1ex/pocket.js/readme.md

 -   **$onProbeComplete(cb, probeID):self**: listen to callback on one, or all probes that completed due process
     -   `cb((allData,id))`
     -   `probeID` : optionally select if wishing on only listen for one probe by id

+## How to build

+Building project for production: `common.js` and` Windows/browser` is available, take a look inside `package.json`, more documentation will become available soon.

 #### Code/extensions